FIWARE/tutorials.Step-by-Step/docs/identity-management.md

-Making a GET request to a resource under the `/v1/organizations/{{organization-id}}` endpoint will return the organization listed under that id.
+Making a GET request to a resource under the `/v1/organizations/{{organization-id}}` endpoint will return the organization listed under that ID.
 The `X-Auth-token` must be supplied in the headers as only permitted organizations will be shown.

 #### 10 Request: